 It may take 10 to 14 days for your immunity to build up fully after you've had the flu vaccine.

 In February each year the World Health Organisation (WHO) assesses the strains of flu virus that are most likely to be circulating over the following winter months.
 Based on this assessment WHO recommends which flu strains the flu jab should contain each winter.

 The NHS have a list of eligible groups of people who should have their flu jab every year and for these groups the flu jab is free from your GP or local pharmacy.

-If you're not eligible for a free flu jab, it's still a good idea to get the flu jab to protect yourself from the unpleasant symptoms and protect the people in your community.
-You can pay privately for a flu jab from most high street pharmacies.
+If you're not eligible for a flu jab through the NHS, it's still a good idea to get the flu jab, as it’s the most effective way to protect yourself and protect the people in your community.
+You can pay to have a flu jab at most high street pharmacies.